Technician in blue uniform servicing a wall-mounted air conditioner.

 Partnerships with reputable brands

 Quickly research online to check whether the installer has partnerships with reputable brands.
 These brands uphold high standards regarding products and services, so you can rest assured that the air conditioner installer affiliated with them will deliver quality work.
-Affiliated installers also provide warranty-backed labor and parts, so choosing them can ensure that your warranty will remain valid after installation.
+Affiliated installers also provide warranty-backed labor and parts, so choosing them helps ensure your warranty remains valid after installation.

 Beat the heat at home with Airtasker

-Now that you know how much it costs to install an air conditioner, finding a reliable installer is the next step.
-Posting a task at Airtasker can help you easily connect with the experts around you.
-Simply describe your specific needs and budgets, and you’ll receive offers from various air conditioning installers, allowing you to compare and choose which services best fit your needs.
+Now that you know how much it costs to install an air conditioner, the next step is to find a reliable installer.
+Posting a task on Airtasker can help you easily connect with experts in your area.
+Simply describe your specific needs and budget, and you’ll receive offers from various air conditioning installers, allowing you to compare and choose which services best fit your needs.

-Having a reliable Tasker do the tedious work can help you avoid the stress of air conditioner installation.
-So, post a task today and enjoy lounging around your cool and comfortable home.
+Having a reliable Tasker handle the tedious work can help you avoid the stress of installing an air conditioner.
+So, post a task today and enjoy lounging in your cool, comfortable home.

 Learn more about our contributors